In the digital economy, applications are both the face and the backbone of the modern enterprise.

 Every business approaches IT transformation at a different pace and has different goals for that transformation.
 Not every business wants or needs to go to a full cloud service delivery model.
 What is needed is an approach that enables businesses to transform to a place that provides the desired transformation benefits and at a pace that makes sense for their business model.

-The challenge is how to go about this transformation and what areas need to be addressed in order to allow for transformation of any kind to happen.
-Gartner surveyed IT staff resources on what they spend the most time on.
+The challenge is how to go about this transformation and what areas need to be addressed to allow for transformation of any kind to happen.
+Gartner (Survey results of Consumption of Staff Resources, June 2019) surveyed IT staff resources on what they spend the most time on.

-With IT staff resources spending near half of their time just maintaining the status quo for their IT infrastructure to deliver existing services, it leaves little opportunity to strategize, plan, and implement a plan to transform IT.
-Addressing the complexity of IT infrastructure goes a long way in freeing IT personnel and resources to focus more IT strategic goals that can drive modern applications and support the breakneck pace of innovation.
+With IT staff resources spending nearly half of their time maintaining the status quo for their IT infrastructure to deliver existing services, it leaves very little opportunity to strategize, plan, and execute a plan to transform IT.
+Addressing the complexity of IT infrastructure will go a long way in freeing IT personnel and resources to focus more IT strategic goals that can drive modern applications and support the breakneck pace of innovation.